Brynmill: Waterfront

 The Swansea waterfront promenade and cycle track crosses Brynmill across its southern boundary.
 This is just a few metres away from St. Helen's.
 Situated here is Swansea War Memorial and a memorial to Swansea Jack.
 The truss structure of the Oystermouth Bridge (a.k.a.
 Slip Bridge) is now located here.
 The terminus of the Mumbles land train is situated here.

 Immediately south of the promenade lies Swansea Bay.
 Here is a large sandy beach with fairly calm waters and a very large tidal range.
 At high tide, the beach is almost entirely covered by Swansea Bay's waters.
 At low tide, it is about 1/4 mile walk to the water front.

 Directly west of St. Helen's is the recreation ground.
 This is a venue used to host travelling funfairs and circuses.
 It has hosted the Moscow State Circus, the Chinese State Circus, and Gerry Cottle's Circus.
 The Rec, as it is referred to by locals, is also host to a seasonal Park and ride car park.

 Victoria Park

-To the East of St. Helen's is Victoria Park, containing bowling greens and tennis courts.
+To the East of St. Helen's is Victoria Park, containing a bowling green which has been home to Victoria Bowls Club since 1910 and tennis courts.
 For younger children, there are swings to play on.
 Victoria Park contains the Patti Pavilion, which serves as a village hall, and is a venue for village fêtes, pantomime, and other theatrical entertainment, as well as music gigs.
 Located at the South East corner of Victoria Park is a weather station containing a Stevenson screen.
 The park is designated Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.